-Croatia: CEE Bankwatch Network warns Croatian government to respect the recent referendum and halt Plomin C before it is too late6.
-April 2015. / SEE Energy News
+Croatia: CEE Bankwatch Network warns Croatian government to respect the recent referendum and halt Plomin C before it is too late, SEE Energy News

 The plan to build the 500 MW Plomin C coal power plant on the Istrian coast is deeply unpopular in Croatia says Pippa Gallop CEE Bankwatch coordinator.
 Last summer a Croatia-wide opinion poll commissioned by Greenpeace revealed that 64% of respondents opposed the construction of the plant.
 In February and March of this year, a public consultation conducted across Istria County showed that out of 9085 individual respondents, 92 percent were against a coal plant.
 Most recently, the local referendum held this week, on 29 March, in the Labin area showed an overwhelming 94 percent of voters opposed to constructing a coal power plant.
 Local communities’ repeated rejection of these plans should be enough of a reason for the government to suspend them.